Positive Partnerships

 As we work toward increasing diversity and accessibility in the field of planetary sciences, we have developed goals that PSL will prioritize moving forward.

-1) With the aim of empowering underrepresented communities across the USA and African nations, PSL will broaden our participation in the Africa Initiative for Planetary and Space Science (AFIPS) by partnering with U.S. planetary scientists of color in AFIPS work, especially Black American Scientists and graduate researchers.
+1) With the aim of empowering underrepresented communities across the USA and other nations, PSL will broaden our participation in the Africa Initiative for Planetary and Space Science (AFIPS) by partnering with U.S. planetary scientists conducting AFIPS work.
+PSL will develop research partnerships with scientists residing in communities recovering from communal and political violence in South Asia.